shubmehetre/dotfiles/README.md

 # dotfiles

+---
-complete home folder containing configs
+My complete home folder as a repo